Keyboard shortcuts

 BuildIndex --> CreateDS

-2. Verifying chain integrity ensuring each offset points to a valid previous tail
+2. Followingprev_offset chain stored in metadata (line 397), validating each link points to a valid previous tail

 flowchart TD